slakbal/laravel-pulse-backup/README.md

 ]
 ```

 You also need to be running the <a href="https://laravel.com/docs/10.x/pulse#dashboard-cards">pulse:check</a> command.
-It will only do the checks once a day at midnight.
+It will only do the checks once a day at startOfDay + 2 hours.

 ## Add to your dashboard